 Washer Door Locked in North York

-If your washer door is locked, will not open, stays locked after the cycle, or is stuck with wet clothes inside, the problem may be the door lock, drain pump, water level system, control board, broken handle, or a washer safety condition.
+If your washer door is locked, will not open, stays locked after the cycle, will not start, or is stuck with wet clothes inside, the problem may be the door lock, drain pump, water level system, door alignment, latch strike, control board, broken handle, or a washer safety condition.
 Octopus Royal provides professional washer door lock diagnosis and repair in North York.

 Why your washer door is locked